davidberenstein1957/concise-concepts/README.md

 ### Analyze Matching Pattern Rules
 To motivate actually looking at the data and support interpretability, the matching patterns that have been generated are stored as `./main_patterns.json`.
-This behaviour can be changed by using the `json_path` variable via the config passed to the spaCy pipeline.
+This behavior can be changed by using the `json_path` variable via the config passed to the spaCy pipeline.

 ## Most Similar Word Expansion